Skip to content

 Next-Generation Data model with the specified parameters.

-If "C" is present in axes, then you need to set num_in_channels to the number of channels.
+The axes parameters must reflect the actual axes and axis order from the data, and should be the same throughout all images.
+The accepted axes are STCZYX.
+If "C" is in axes, then you need to set n_channels to the number of channels.

 Parameters: